Blog

 • Neighborhoods and regions

 Depending on the nature of your company or organization, you can either charge a fee for the walking tour app (such as a $5.99 one-time charge), or you can offer it for free to all visitors.
-Either way, it provides a welcome alternative to group tours for people who’d rather go at their own pace.

-Building a tour guide app is easier and more affordable than you might assume.
-Typically, it can cost $100,000 to $500,000 to develop a mobile app with a software development agency.
 Then, you can expect to pay $3,000 to $10,000 in monthly maintenance fees after your initial investment.
 The time it takes to launch a custom app ranges from 6 to 18 months.

 However, you don’t have to go the custom route when building a walking tour app.
 You can use no-code software instead.

-STQRY Apps is a no-code app builder designed specifically for multimedia tour guides.
+STQRY Apps is an excellent no-code app builder designed specifically for multimedia tour guides.
 You can create a variety of tours and stops, all with their own content.
-All of the app customization and content uploads can be managed easily by non-technical staff on your team.

 The timeline and cost for app builders are far better than with development.
 You can expect to launch your app in a matter of weeks and pay just a couple thousand dollars per year.